azer/show-help/README.md

 ## show-help

-Outputs help for parent package and exits
+Outputs help for parent package and exits.
+See Also: [show-version](http://github.com/azer/show-version)

 ## Install